-5. Contracts and Expenses
+4. Approval of Contracts and Expenses

 Executive Director presented.
-Recommend approval of the Jester Insurance invoice of \$11,961.00 and the Now Now LLC invoice for website update in the amount of \$16,800.00.
+Recommend approval of the Denton Davis Legal Services invoices in the amount of \$2,961.00 and \$2,972.00; Jester Insurance invoice in the amount of \$11,961.00 and the invoice from Now Now LLC for the website update in the amount of \$16,800.00.

-MOTION: A motion was made by Randleman and seconded by Riva to approve the 5.5 percent salary increase for the Executive Director.
+MOTION: A motion was made by Hockensmith and seconded by Riva to approve payment of all the presented invoices.